 Once inside, visitors have a number of interesting vendors to choose from, and when you stroll through and arrive at the opposite side of the building, you can enjoy a cheery wall painting depicting some key Route 66 destinations.

-When we were there, there were also Native American musicians and dancers whose sounds and movements filled the entire marketplace and really brought the place to life!
+When we were there, there were also First Nations musicians and dancers whose sounds and movements filled the entire marketplace and really brought the place to life!

 The Market has a wide variety of local food offerings, including everything from a bakery to an ice cream stand to Tulsa’s beloved Andolini’s Pizza to some newer and very intriguing vendors like Umami Fries and Chicken and the Wolf.